from small one page howto to huge articles all in one place

 When the file descriptor is no longer required it should be closed.
 When all file descriptors associated with the same eventfd object have been closed, the resources for object are freed by the kernel.

 A copy of the file descriptor created by eventfd() is inherited by the child produced by fork(2).
 The duplicate file descriptor is associated with the same eventfd object.
-File descriptors created by eventfd() are preserved across execve(2).
+File descriptors created by eventfd() are preserved across execve(2), unless the close-on-exec flag has been set.

 RETURN VALUE